Level and Mix of Remuneration

 Principle 8: The company is transparent on its remuneration policies, level and mix of remuneration, the procedure for setting remuneration, and the relationships between remuneration, performance and value creation.Directors’ remuneration

-A breakdown, showing the level and mix of each individual director’s remuneration paid or payable for FY2020 is as follows:
+A breakdown, showing the level and mix of each individual director’s remuneration paid or payable for FY2022 is as follows:

 |Name of Director||Salary||Bonus||Director’s fees||Termination, retirement and post-employment benefits||Total|

-The Company only has six (6) key management personnel and the disclosure of their remuneration in bands of S$250,000 for the FY2020 is as follows:
+For the FY2022, the Company has six (6) key management personnel and the disclosure of their remuneration for the FY2022 is as follows: